jgscott/ECO395M/syllabus.md

 Your success in this class is important to me.
 We will all need accommodations becausewe all learn differently.
 If there are aspects of this course that prevent you from learning or exclude you, please let me know as soon as possible.
 Together we’ll develop strategies to meet both your needs and the requirements of the course.
 I also encourage you to reach out to the student resources available through UT.
 Many are listed on this syllabus, but I am happy to connect you with a person or Center if you would like.
 This includes any of the following:

 - Services for Students with Disabilities.
 This class respects and welcomes students of all backgrounds, identities, and abilities.
 If there are circumstances that make our learning environment and activities difficult, if you have medical information that you need to share with me, or if you need specific arrangements in case the building needs to be evacuated, please let me know.
 I am committed to creating an effective learning environment for all students, but I can only do so if you discuss your needs with me as early as possible.
 I promise to maintain the confidentiality of these discussions.
-If appropriate, also contact Services for Students with Disabilities, 512-471-6259 (voice) or 1-866-329- 3986 (video phone).  (http://ddce.utexas.edu/disability/about/)
+If appropriate, also contact (Services for Students with Disabilities)[https://diversity.utexas.edu/disability/], 512-471-6259 (voice) or 1-866-329- 3986 (video phone).
 - Counseling and Mental Health Center.
 Do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol, getting enough sleep and taking some time to relax.
 This will help you achieve your goals and cope with stress.
 Yet all of us benefit from support during times of struggle.
 You are not alone.
 There are many helpful resources available on campus and an important part of the college experience is learning how to ask for help.
 Asking for support sooner rather than later is often helpful.
 If you or anyone you know experiences any academic stress, difficult life events, or feelings like anxiety or depression, we strongly encourage you to seek support.  (http://www.cmhc.utexas.edu/individualcounseling.html)
 - The Sanger Learning Center.
 All students are welcome to take advantage of Sanger Center’s classes and workshops, private learning specialist appointments, peer academic coaching, and tutoring for more than 70 courses in 15 different subject areas.
 For more information, please visit (http://www.utexas.edu/ugs/slc) or call 512-471-3614 (JES A332).

 ### Names and pronouns

 Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, culture, religion, politics, sexual orientation, gender, gender variance, and nationalities.
-Class rosters are provided to me with each student’s legal name.
-I will gladly honor your request to address you by an alternate name or gender pronoun.
-Please advise me of this preference early in the semester so that I may make appropriate changes to my records.
+Class rosters are provided to me with each student’s legal name, but I will gladly address you with whatever name and pronouns you feel most comfortable with.
+Please let me your preferences!

 ### Academic Integrity